 (ii) The steps taken by the Company for utilising alternate sources of energy

-Major energy conservation initiatives taken for steam saving which has helped us toreduce the Coal consumption that has reduced emission of CO2 in atmosphere which helps inglobal warming.
-Harmonic Audit is done at the plant to identify the losses in the plantand rectify the same the power factor is maintained as per the rules and we receivesubsidy for the same.
+Major energy conservation initiatives taken for steam saving which has helped us toreduce the Coal consumption that has reduced emission of CO in atmosphere which helps inglobal warming.
+Harmonic Audit is done at the plant to identify the losses in the plantand rectify the same.